Registered Manager: Sue Rose

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-The inspection took place on 11th August 2016; it was completed by one inspector and was announced.
-The provider was given 48 hoursâ notice because the location provides a domiciliary care service so we needed to be sure that someone would be in.
+The inspection took place on the 09 and 10 October 2018 and was announced.
+The provider was given 48 hoursâ notice because the location provides a domiciliary care service and we needed to be sure that someone would be available to respond to our queries.

 To view the latest inspection report compiled by the CQC please click here »